 One of the most unique spots in Pamplona and, we feel, a must-see viewpoint over the city.
-Not only because its architectonic ensemble is spectacular - you will love the hanging house - but also because the view from the balcony is simply breath-taking.
+Not only because its architectonic ensemble is spectacular - you're going to love the house with the levated passageway - but also because the view from the balcony is simply breath-taking.
 You will doubtlessly see some pilgrims wearing their backpacks crossing the Portal de Francia gateway.

 Ah!
 There is also a pleasant terrace where you can enjoy a drink, the atmosphere and the landscape.